 Microscope – Ferning Saliva

 Microscope-based methods like the OvuScopeTM utilize the effect of higher salt concentrations in saliva as hormone levels rises during ovulation.
 Looking under a microscope at peak ovulation, you can see crystallization patterns, These patterns are called ferning because they look like fern leaves and the microscopes used to examine them often use a green light to make them easier to see.
-This predictive approach allows you to track your cycle’s progress from initial ovulation (when some ferning occurs) to the time of peak ovulation (when ferning is the main pattern visible through the ovulation microscope).
+This predictive approach allows you to track your cycle’s progress from ramping up to fertile window (when some ferning occurs) to the beginning of the fertile window (when ferning is the main pattern visible through the ovulation microscope).

 Test Strips – Urine (LH) Test

 This is commonly known as a POAS (peeing-on-a-stick) style test, which chemically measures the current level of LH (Luteinizing Hormone) in your urine.
 Luteinizing hormone is a key hormone that controls your menstrual cycle and ovulation.
 Similar to a pregnancy test, the POAS test provides a yes/no result, using one stick per test.